future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 Of the multiple means to secure CoAP, we have picked the OSCORE/EDHOC security mechanisms as our default, with the option to use ACE for authorization management.
+These were chosen because they scale down well to the smallest devices.
 Alternatives (DTLS, TLS, IPsec or link-layer encryption) are currently not implemented.